Table of Contents

 Recently, I received the DM002 quadcopter for tests, a Chinese RC toy quite entertaining with an attractive price.
 I assembled it and played around with it and now it is time to write my review, of course at the end of which I will draw the final conclusions.

 As I previously mentioned many times, the fact that a drone comes in parts should not scare you.
 In my opinion, the fact that you can build your own quadcopter doubles the fun.

 The DM002 is available in two variants.
-One with 5.8G camera and one with WiFi FPV camera.
-Both versions can be found in black and white version.
+One with a 5.8G camera and one with a WiFi FPV camera.
+Both versions can be found in black and white versions.